Skip to main content

 What to Expect

-• Mild to moderate tenderness when biting down is normal for several days
+• Mild to moderate soreness when biting is normal for several days

-• Some jaw soreness from holding your mouth open is common
+• Your jaw may be sore from holding your mouth open for the procedure

 Pain Management

-• Take ibuprofen 600mg every 6 hours for the first 24–48 hours (even if you feel fine — prevents inflammation)
+• Take ibuprofen 600mg every 6 hours for the first 24 to 48 hours, even if you feel okay.
+It helps keep inflammation down.

-• If needed, alternate ibuprofen with acetaminophen 500–1,000mg for better pain control
+• If needed, alternate ibuprofen with acetaminophen 500 to 1,000mg for better pain control

-• Avoid chewing on the treated tooth until permanent restoration is placed
+• Avoid chewing on the treated tooth until your permanent crown is placed

 Diet

-• Wait until numbness wears off completely before eating — you could bite your cheek or tongue
+• Wait until the numbness is completely gone before eating.
+You could accidentally bite your cheek or tongue.

-• Chew on the opposite side until your permanent crown is placed
+• Chew on the other side until your permanent crown is placed

-• The temporary filling or crown is durable but not as strong as the permanent restoration
+• The temporary filling or crown is strong but not as strong as the permanent one

 Care Instructions

-• Brush and floss normally — keeping the area clean promotes healing
+• Brush and floss normally.
+Keeping the area clean helps it heal.

-• Be gentle around the temporary restoration but do clean the area
+• Be gentle around the temporary filling but do clean around it

-• If you had a temporary filling placed, avoid sticky or hard foods that could dislodge it
+• If you have a temporary filling, avoid sticky or hard foods that could pull it out

-• A root canal removes infection but leaves the tooth hollow and brittle
+• A root canal removes the infection but leaves the tooth hollow and more fragile than before

-• You must return for a permanent crown to protect the tooth from fracture
+• You must come back for a permanent crown to protect the tooth from cracking

-• If your temporary crown or filling falls out, call us immediately
+• If your temporary crown or filling falls out, call us right away

-• Schedule your crown appointment within 2–3 weeks of root canal completion
+• Schedule your crown appointment within 2 to 3 weeks of completing the root canal

 ⚠️